ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 npm i
 cp config.sample.js config.js
 # edit config.js, fill the required thirdPartyConfigs.clientIDHS and thirdPartyConfigs.clientSecretHS
-# you can get the ID/Secret from https://app.hubspot.com/developer, register and create an app
+# you can get the ID/Secret from https://app.hubspot.com/developer, register and create an app,
+# make sure you have Scopes: Basic OAuth functionality, and Read from and write to my: Contacts checked.

 # then run it
 npm start